aminadinari19/SaveOurTime/README.md

 SOT chatbot is there to help you with your concerns which cannot be found on the FAQ page.
 It can guide you about many topics and also crack a joke once in a while if you ask it to do so.
 ![Alt text](/Chatbot.png?raw=true "The Chatbot")

-Report Page

-If you have any concerns regarding the chatbot or have any suggestions, you can always leave a feedback here.
+If you have any concerns regarding the chatbot or have any suggestions, you can always leave a feedback on the report page.

 ## Developer Guide